 According to the Harvard Business Review, Deloitte has started a major debate in diversity circles by turning its approach upside down.
 “The firm is ending its women’s network and other affinity groups and starting to focus on…men.
 The central idea: It’ll offer all managers — including the white guys who still dominate leadership — the skills to become more inclusive, then hold them accountable for building more-balanced businesses.”

-But how radical is the change?
+How radical is getting rid of ERGs?
 And is it worth trying?

-To answer the first question, we can look at research conducted in the Netherlands on women’s networks as an HRM diversity instrument (Yvonne Benschop and Ine Gremmen, Vrouwennetwerken als diversiteitsinstrument in organisaties.
-In Tijdschrift voor HRM, 2013).
+To answer the first question, we can look at research conducted in the Netherlands on women’s networks as an HRM diversity instrument (Yvonne Benschop and Ine Gremmen in Tijdschrift voor HRM, 2013).
 Benschop and Gremmen looked at eight women’s networks in the Netherlands, in the private sector and in social services.
-None were set up by the company as a diversity instrument, they were set up to bring women together from across different departments, to provide opportunities for professional growth, and to develop a better understanding of gender issues within the organization.
+None were set up by the company as a diversity instrument.
+They were set up to bring women together from across different departments, to provide opportunities for professional growth, and to develop a better understanding of gender issues within the organization.
 Most network roles are performed by volunteers.
-There is very little contact between the networks and their boards of directors – and where that does exist it is at the request of the network itself.
+There is very little contact between the networks and their boards of directors.
+Where that does exist it is at the request of the network itself.
 Many networks would like to advise on gender issues within the organization, few have this role.
 And while most networks have very few financial resources, they are often asked to support HR professionals in their job, without incorporating this cooperation in individual performance reviews.

-The central question in my own management dissertation was to understand the added value of networks for companies from an HR perspective and my conclusion was that networks can be vastly useful to companies, but companies are not even picking the low-hanging fruit let alone looking for further value.
+The central question in my own management studies dissertation was to understand the added value of networks for companies from an HR perspective.
+My conclusion was that networks can be vastly useful to companies.
+Most companies are not even picking the low-hanging fruit let alone looking for further value.

 Advancement of women